Aug 25, 2025 Chinenye Ozowara

 7. Maintain ongoing engagement

-Explore how to overcome stakeholder engagement inefficiencies holding government teams back→
+Explore how to overcome stakeholder engagement inefficiencies holding government teams back →

-The importance of building positive stakeholder relationships
+The importance of building positive stakeholder relationships in 2026

 In local government, every project, whether building new infrastructure, updating public policy, or launching a community program, relies on the people it affects.
 Stakeholders include residents, local businesses, advocacy groups, government agencies, and elected officials.

-Strong stakeholder relationships improve how projects are received and enhance the' quality, legitimacy, and resilience of government decisions.
+Strong stakeholder relationships improve how projects are received and enhance the quality, legitimacy, and resilience of government decisions.
 Let's explore the core importance of positive stakeholder relationships in local government in detail:

 Enhanced buy-in and support